What type of antenna do I need?

 clear as an AM signal and that is why when you use this mode you must also

-use the clairifier in order to clear up the sound of the transmission.
+use the clarifier in order to clear up the sound of the transmission.
 That

 being said, you will get a greater distance using SSB as compared to AM.